MrFriendCS/MrFriendCS.github.io/H-CS-DDD.md

 SELECT species
 FROM Pet;
 ```
 The following example will group together `species` field from every record.
-Values will not be repeated.
+Values will not be repeated, i.e. one row for each group.

 ``` sql
 SELECT species